Crownie/react-uploader-hook/README.md

 ### onUploaded()

 This function will be called on successful upload of each file.
-The first argument will be `fileBag`, a wrapper object for the uploaded file the status field will contain the value `'uploaded'` and `'progress'` 100
+The first argument will be `fileBag`, a wrapper object for the uploaded file the status field will contain the value `'uploaded'` and `'progress'` 100.
+The second argument will be an array of all uploaded `fileBags`

 ```typescript jsx
 export interface FileBag {